 Now, let’s explore some of the features that you get with the premium version.

-Ok, now I have the premium version installed on my test site.
+Ok, now it’s time to put the premium version to the test in this part of my WPForms review.
 I won’t rehash any of the basic stuff because, again, the core form builder functionality is identical.

 Instead, I’ll go through and highlight some of the cool stuff you can do with the Pro version.